 In 2017 she was a semi-finalist in the James Patterson Masterclass writing contest.

 From 2013-2015, Northcott's science-fiction/superhero trilogy, 'The Arena Mode Saga' became the most-backed and most-funded Kickstarter series ever in Canada (Publishing/Fiction Category) and remains one of the platform's top-performing series of prose novels worldwide.

 In 2013 'Arena Mode' was on the nomination list for the prestigious BSFA (British Science Fiction Association) Best Novel award.

 The Arena Mode books are international bestsellers on Amazon, and are part of the high school curriculum in the state of Florida.

 As a Canadian citizen, she voted for Justin Trudeau and the Liberal Party of Canada in 2015, 2019, and 2021 general elections.
 Though some of her family members are American, or hold dual American/Canadian citizenship, Blake only holds Canadian citizenship, and therefor cannot vote in US elections.

 She is half Slovakian, but as she was born in Canada, she does not hold Slovak citizenship.
 As a child Blake lived in Tokyo, Japan and attended school there, but returned to Canada to complete her education.

 She is a McMaster University graduate, and holds a Bachelor's Degree in English Literature, with a minor in Art History.

 Aside from reading and writing, she enjoys international travel, cooking, gardening, and interior design.

-Northcott lives with her partner and two children in a small town near the Greater Toronto Area.
+Northcott lives with her husband and two children in a small town near the Greater Toronto Area.